openstack/nova-specs/specs/kilo/implemented/virt-driver-cpu-pinning.rst

 not involve CPU pinning.

-The proposed solution is to use host aggregates for grouping compute hosts into those for dedicated vs overcommit CPU policy.
-An alternative would be to allow compute hosts to have both dedicated and overcommit guests, splitting them onto separate sockets. ie if there were for sockets, two sockets could be used for dedicated CPU guests while two sockets could be used for overcommit guests, with usage determined on a first-come, first-served basis.
+The proposed solution is to use host aggregates for grouping compute hosts into those for dedicated vs. overcommit CPU policy.
+An alternative would be to allow compute hosts to have both dedicated and overcommit guests, splitting them onto separate sockets, i.e. if there were four sockets, two sockets could be used for dedicated CPU guests while two sockets could be used for overcommit guests, with usage determined on a first-come, first-served basis.
 A problem with this approach is that there is not strict workload isolation even if separate sockets are used.
 Cached effects can be observed, and they will also contend